seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 Then, Aaron, arm thy heart, and fit thy thoughts,
 To mount aloft with thy imperial mistress,
 And mount her pitch, whom thou in triumph long
-Hast prisoner held, fetter’d in amorous chains
+Hast prisoner held, fetter'd in amorous chains
-And faster bound to Aaron’s charming eyes
+And faster bound to Aaron's charming eyes
 Than is Prometheus tied to Caucasus.
 Away with slavish weeds and servile thoughts!
 I will be bright, and shine in pearl and gold,
 To wait upon this new-made empress.
 To wait, said I? to wanton with this queen,
 This goddess, this Semiramis, this nymph,
-This siren, that will charm Rome’s Saturnine,
+This siren, that will charm Rome's Saturnine,
-And see his shipwreck and his commonweal’s.
+And see his shipwreck and his commonweal's.
 Holloa! what storm is this?

 *Enter DEMETRIUS and CHIRON, braving*